stesilva/ScholAmigo/README.md

 ### **Notes for Windows Users**

-1. It is possible that `chromium:arm64` and `chromium-driver:arm64` in the Dockerfile will not work for Windows; therefore, so Chrome and Chrome driver will need to be installed manually.
+1. It is possible that `chromium:arm64` and `chromium-driver:arm64` in the Dockerfile will not work for Windows; therefore, Chrome and Chrome driver will need to be installed manually.
-2. After that, the script for scraping_daad.py needs to be changed with relevant paths:
+2. After that, the script for scraping_daad.py needs to be changed with the relevant paths:

 ```python
 options.binary_location = r"C:\Program Files (x86)\Google\Chrome\Application\chrome.exe"